London water supply infrastructure: The New River

-The New River Company, incorporated by letters patent in 1619 as one of England's first joint-stock companies, took over the New River and became an important force in London's water supply until it was absorbed by the Metropolitan Water Board nearly 300 years later.
+The New River Company, incorporated in 1619 as one of England's first joint-stock companies, took over the New River and became an important force in London's water supply until the company was absorbed by the Metropolitan Water Board nearly 300 years later.

 The Great Fire

 The construction of much of London's current water distribution infrastructure dates to after the Great Fire of London in 1666, which destroyed much of the city's previous wooden and lead water piping.
 The London Bridge Waterworks machinery was largely destroyed, but replacements engineered by Peter Morice's grandson remained under the bridge until the early 19th century, before the New London Bridge was erected in the 1830s.

 New companies

 In the second half of the century, several new water works were established: